mars885/hilt-binder/README.md

 }
 ````

 Obviously, the `AndroidLogger` instance will also be **scoped** to the `FragmentComponent`, unlike the `PicassoImageLoader` instance.
-With the `AndroidLogger` example, the library simply leverages the fact that every scope is associated with its corresponding component, therefore, there is no need to specify it again using the `installIn` parameter.
+With the `AndroidLogger` example, the library simply leverages the fact that every scope is associated with its corresponding component, therefore, there is no need to specify it again using the `installIn` parameter, though you can.

 #### Custom